code42/code42cli/docs/userguides/legalhold.md

 You can add one or more custodians to a legal hold matter using the Code42 CLI.

 ### Add multiple custodians
-Once you have entered the matter ID and user information in the CSV file, use the `bulk add-user` command with the CSV file path to add multiple custodians at once.
+Once you have entered the matter ID and user information in the CSV file, use the `bulk add` command with the CSV file path to add multiple custodians at once.
 For example:

-`code42 legal-hold bulk add-user /Users/admin/add_users_to_legal_hold.csv`
+`code42 legal-hold bulk add /Users/admin/add_users_to_legal_hold.csv`

 ### Add a single custodian